Lochie Jo Allen: J. Frances Allen Scholarship

 AFS established the J. Frances Allen Scholarship in 1986, named for Lochie Jo's older sister who is also regarded as a pioneer for women in fisheries science, to encourage young women pursuing PhDs in the fisheries profession.
 It is believed that Lochie Jo advocated to create the scholarship.
 Lochie Jo contributed financially to the scholarship every year and worked to ensure that it remained a priority of AFS.
 When she died in 2014, she bequeathed a large portion of her estate to the scholarship.

 Honors and awards

 Allen was elected to the national honor societies Kappa Delta Pi and Pi Gamma Mu, and was the president of Sodalitas Latina.
-In 2013, she was honored by the AFS executive director for her work as the first editor of Fisheries, "...along with recognizing the “confidence, devotion, diligence, intelligence, and creativity given in helping the American Fisheries Society obtain this most important milestone.”
+In 2013, she was honored by the AFS executive director for her work as the first editor of Fisheries, who recognized her “confidence, devotion, diligence, intelligence, and creativity given in helping the American Fisheries Society obtain this most important milestone.”